scanpratik/dsad-dijkstra-python/README.md

 # dse-dsad-grp126-work2
 M Tech - DSE DSAD Group-126 Assignment02 for SEM1

+#Deliverables Checklist
-#need to clarify from facukty for name as assingment1 as it should be 2
+##need to clarify from facukty for name as assingment1 as it should be 2
-Assingment Submission name :  ASSIGNMENT1_DLH_G126.zip
+*Assingment Submission name :  ASSIGNMENT1_DLH_G126.zip

-designPS6_<group id>.docx detailing your algorithm design and time complexity of the algorithm.
+*designPS6_GROUP126.docx detailing your algorithm design and time complexity of the algorithm.

-Zipped AS2_PS6_HE_GROUP126.py  package folder containing all the modules classes and functions for the employee node, binary tree and the main body of the program.
+*Zipped AS2_PS6_HE_GROUP126.py  package folder containing all the modules classes and functions for the employee node, binary tree and the main body of the program.

-inputPS6.txt file used for testing
+*inputPS6.txt file used for testing

 outputPS6.txt file generated while testing

-Developer :
+##Developers :

-Anand R K , Kamran Ali , Pratik Prakash
+*Anand R K
+*Kamran Ali
+*Pratik Prakash

 | Priority Order  | Feature |Owner |Reviewer |Status|
 | ------------- | ------------- |------------- |------------- |------------- |